nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 The license for a whole dataset should be specified in dcterms:license or schema:license (with Europeana supported licenses' URIs)

 # Examples
+This section contains illustrative examples of
+## Example of a dataset available via a downloadable distribution
 The next example contains a RDF description of a dataset available via a downloadable distribution.
 In this example, the DCAT vocabulary is used.

     <?xml version="1.0"?>